 Northeast Anchorage shooting sends man to hospital with life-threatening injuries, police say

 Feb.
-11—A man shot in Northeast Anchorage early Saturday morning was taken to the hospital with serious injuries, police said.
+12—A man shot in Northeast Anchorage early Saturday morning was taken to the hospital with serious injuries, police said.

 Two people have been taken into custody and questioned by detectives, police said.